 Scout Locations

 If possible, scout your locations before filming.
 This helps you identify the best angles, lighting conditions, and times of day to shoot.
-It can also give you a sense of the atmosphere, allowing you to prepare your equipment and mindset accordingly.
+It can also give you a sense of the atmosphere, allowing you to prepare your equipment and mindset so.

 Invest in Quality Equipment